 I love turning hollow forms because I really enjoy a good challenge.
 First and foremost, my goal is to showcase the natural beauty of the burl or hardwood in an aesthetically pleasing form, a task easier said than done if one pays close attention to detail.
 I believe contrasting heartwood and sapwood, and occasional incorporation of the natural burl exterior, best showcase the simply beauty of burl that so fascinates me.
 My goals in producing a well executed form include smooth flowing curves absent any flat spots, singular points of inflection, and having the finished form appear as though it is sitting on a single point.
-The finials I turn, if successful, should complement and finish the piece (rather than being the focal point) as a hand carved gilded frame finishes a fine oil painting.
+The finials I turn, if successful, should complement and finish the piece (rather than being the focal point) as a hand carved gilded frame completes/finishes a fine oil painting.

 If a particular burl or cutoff has caught my attention, I usually know immediately what I would like to do.
 But I will rarely spend more than 20-30 minutes rough turning and rough hollowing pieces up to 6-8" in diameter as I usually like to rough 6-8 pieces per session before putting them in my homemade kiln for drying/stress relieving.
 Because movement is inevitable, I find spending much more time rather pointless.
-If I can produce a nice form with roughly even thickness form which I can re-turn what I originally envisioned, I'm satisfied.
+If I can produce a nice form with roughly even thickness, from which I can re-turn what I originally envisioned, I'm satisfied.
 One of the ways I like to be efficient in my turning is by using a fingernail gouge with long grind (as seen in the slideshow above) to do much of the hollowing.
 It precludes me from having to stop my lathe to remove wood chips/dust.

 Added 7/26/2020 . . .
 Let me know what you think and what else you'd like to see.
 I'll add the reverse turning segment using a custom vacuum chuck when I final turn these pieces.